Bio2Byte/simsapiper/README.md

 How?

-- Only possible if sequence ID is the Uniprot ID
+- Only possible if sequence ID starts with the Uniprot ID `>UniprotID_more_information`

 Common Issues:

-- Entries in Uniprot that are not on the AlphaFold Database: generate model yourself (see tips in Structural input section )and add manually to `data/structures/`
+- Entries in Uniprot that are not on the AlphaFold Database: [generate model yourself](#strucin) and add manually to `data/structures/`

 ### 2.3 Identify missing models
 (same as step 2.1)